Harry-Liu97/DataStructure-Algorithm/README.md

-# LeetCode
+# LeetCode & NeetCode

 ### LeetCode Solutions

 Welcome to my practice space for LeetCode!
-Here, you'll find my solutions to various problems, all written in **Python 3**.
+Here, you'll find my solutions to various problems, all written in **Python3** and inspired by NeetCode for efficient approaches.

 ### Overview